Overcoming Generic Knowledge Loss with Selective Parameter Update: Experiments

-\textbf{Implementation Details} We follow ~\citep{goyal2023finetune} to update both the visual tower and text tower of CLIP, and use contrastive loss as our loss function.
-Within our algorithm, we use a selection rate $s$ of 10\%.
-We perform ablation study on the selection rate in section ~\ref{sec:ablation}.
-We use PyTorch implemented AdamW optimizer ~\citep{adamw} and learning rate scheduler of Cosine Annealing with Warmup ~\citep{loshchilov2016sgdr} for our algorithm, as well as finetuning baseline with classical continual learning components.
-We use a learning rate of 7.5e-6 and a training epoch of 10 for all datasets.
-We report results based on an average of 5 different random seeds.
-We run all our experiments on one single Nvidia A100 GPU.
+\myparagraph{Implementation Details.} We follow~\citep{goyal2023finetune} to both perform selection and sparse update on the visual tower and text tower of the CLIP model, and use contrastive loss as our loss function.
+Within our algorithm, we use a selection rate of 10\%, which optimally balances learning and forgetting.
+We perform an ablation study on the selection rate in \cref{sec:ablation}.
+More implementation details is in~\cref{appen:implementation}.